pswpswpsw/nif/README.md

     - demonstrate the effectiveness of learning high frequency data

 3. **Learning linear representation**[![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/pswpswpsw/nif/blob/master/tutorial/3_multi_scale_linear_NIF.ipynb)
-	- learn how ot use class `nif.NIFMultiScaleLastLayerParameterized`
+	- learn how to use class `nif.NIFMultiScaleLastLayerParameterized`
 	- demonstrate on a (shortened) flow over a cylinder case from AMR solver

 ## How to cite